ameerazam0/translator/README.md

 # New Features!

-  - Import a gtts for voice
+  - Import a ibm-watson
-  - import playsound for playing mp3 file
-  - import os for deleting file from current directoty
+  -

   - import streamlit for webapp
   - Drag and drop images (requires your Dropbox account be linked)